deprecated-near-examples/rust-status-message/README-Windows.md

 **Note**: this README is specific to Windows and this example.
 For development on OS X or Linux, please see [README.md](README.md).

 ## Prerequisite
-Ensure `near-shell` is installed by running:
+Ensure `near-cli` is installed by running:

 ```
 near --version
 ```

-If needed, install `near-shell`:
+If needed, install `near-cli`:

 ```
-npm install near-shell -g
+npm install near-cli -g
 ```

 ## Building this contract